Fahad-Dezloper/CEX/readme.md

 > TODO: Add detailed setup instructions

 ## Performance/Latency
-> TODO: Add detailed performance latency of each endpoint
+> TODO: Add detailed performance and latency metrics for each endpoint.

 ## Technologies Used